SamanthaGitHub/Python-Code-Summary/README.md

 ## Introduction
 Having completed a two week long sprint for The Tech Academy Python Live Project, this repository serves as a reference to my process.

-Using the Django Framework and PyCharm, the app I created is a Travel Guide to Japan.
+Using the Django Framework and PyCharm IDE, the application I created is a travel guide to Japan.
+I worked along side a team of other student developers using Azure DevOps and Agile methodology.
+The project consisted of ten stories during a two-week long sprint with daily standup meetings and weekly code retrospectives.

-Featured below are code snippets that show the development of functionality of the code.
+Featured below is my code that shows some of the development and functionality of my application.

 ![images](./images/home.JPG)

 ## CRUD Functionality
 ### Create
-The first task was to create a model and function for adding a new place to the travel guide database.
+The first task was to create a model and function-based view for adding a new place to the travel guide database.

 ```
 Function: